garrandall/popular-music-data/tracks/go-loko-yg-tyga-jon-z.md

 (House party go until six in the morning)
 My cup got lipstick on it (Yeah)
 Bitches wanna put they lips on it (Damn)
-And it's sweet, wanna lick on it (Ahh)
+And it's sweet, wanna lick on it (Ah)
 Wanna taste, eat it up like a strawberry
 Ice in your mouth, let it melt like Ben & Jerry
 That tongue so fire, fire (Woo)